ropg/LoRaWAN_ESP32/README.md

 * Then put `persist.loadSession(&node)` somewhere after the node instance is created.
 This will return true if a previous session was saved and there was an existing session in RTC RAM, i.e. when your code is waking up from deep sleep.
 When `loadSession` returns `false`, one of two things might have happened: either there was no saved LoRaWAN data found at all, or only the 'nonces' were retrieved from flash.
 In the latter case, the nonces allow you to re-join the network in a secure way, without any messages about the devNonce being too small.

-* After joining (`beginOTAA`) and before your code tells the ESP32 to go to deep sleep, call `saveSession(&node)` to save the session state.
+* After joining (`beginOTAA`) and before your code tells the ESP32 to go to deep sleep, call `persist.saveSession(&node)` to save the session state.
 The session state lives in RTC RAM, which does have limited-lifetime issues, and when the 'nonces' (the intra-session state) change, you want to write them to flash.
 Nothing is ever written if it hasn't changed, so you effectively cannot call `persist.saveSession` too often.

 > *Best to call* `beginOTAA` *with the* `force` *argument set to* `true` *if* `loadSession` *returns* `false`*, because you already know that the network will need to be re-joined as there is no session information anymore.*